MALCOLM FRAGER COLLECTION

 Series 3: Business Papers

 - Included here are the contracts that Frager negotiated for his performances.
-The original chronological ordering is retained.
+The original chronological ordering [by calendar year] is retained.
+Within each folder, the items are arranged chronologically by the date of engagement.

 - This embraces the multifarious financial records, excluding performance contracts, relating to Frager’s performance career.
 The original ordering is retained, which is alphabetical by the name of the agency and then chronological.